-Add button: Inserts a line to be configured after the selected line.
+The available buttons are:

+Status of the rule:

+Status

-State Status of the rule: Enabled, the rule is used for filtering.
-Disabled, the rule is not used for filtering.
+If Enabled, the rule is used for filtering.

+• If Disabled, the rule is not used for filtering.
 If this rule is disabled, the line will be grayed out in order to reflect this.

-I REMARK The firewall will assess rules in their order of appearance on the screen: one by one from the top down.
+The firewall will assess rules in their order of appearance on the screen: one by one from the top down.
 As soon as it comes across a rule that corresponds to the request, it will perform the specified action and stop there.
-This means that if the action specified in the rule corresponds to Block , all rules below it will also be set to Block .
-Action Allows specifying the operation to perform: If Pass without decrypting is specified, access to the requested CN will be allowed without a prior SSL scan.
-If Block without decrypting is specified, access to the requested CN will be denied, without any SSL scan being applied.
-The connection will be shut down.
-If Decrypt is specified, the protocol scan will be applied to the decrypted traffic, as well as on the proxy, if a rule has been created for it.
-URL-CN This action applies according to the value of this column.
-It may contain a group or URL category, as well as a group of certificate names.
-Comments Comments relating to the rule.
+This means that if the action specified in the rule corresponds to Block, all rules below it will also be set to Block.